-This project involves systematic reviews of guidelines and studies regarding how to best define and modify arterial disease risk factors (including hypertension, lipids, smoking etc) for primary and secondary prevention of clinical manifestations of arterial disease.
+This project involves systematic reviews of guidelines and studies regarding how to best define and modify arterial disease risk factors (including hypertension, lipids, physical inactivity and tobacco smoking) for primary and secondary prevention of clinical manifestations of arterial disease.

-Consumers, in particular, can assist with one or more steps by helping make the guideline understandable, relevant and accessible.
+Consumers, in particular, can assist by helping make the guideline understandable, relevant and accessible.

-All work is being performed via email.
+All work is being performed via email and videoconferencing.
 There is no need for meeting participation.
-All career stages welcome and variable time contributions can be accommodated.
+People of all career stages are welcome and variable time contributions can be accommodated.

 CASCOM is a prospective cohort study of patients with advanced carotid arterial disease (narrowing or stenosis) receiving current best medical intervention alone (lifestyle coaching and medication) for stroke prevention.